WeaponLord: Reception

+WeaponLord was not a large commercial success.
+James Goddard attributed this partly to it being released at the tail end of the 16-bit console era.

 Reviewing the Genesis version, the four reviewers of Electronic Gaming Monthly were divided.
 Two of them panned the game for the choppy animation and poor control, with one concluding that "The concepts are there, but the game isn't."
 The other two also heavily criticized the animation and control, but argued that some gamers would feel that the innovative fighting techniques make the game worthwhile in spite of its flaws.
 A critic for Next Generation also criticized the choppy animation but greatly praised the innovative and deep weapons combat.
-He concluded the game to be "worthy of at least a good long look."
+He concluded the game to be "worthy of at least a good long look".

 GamePro complimented the graphics, sound effects, and variety of moves.
-They criticized the limited number of playable characters, but concluded that "While the advanced gameplay may scare away beginning barbarians, others will appreciate the deep controls."
+They criticized the limited number of playable characters, but concluded that "While the advanced gameplay may scare away beginning barbarians, others will appreciate the deep controls".
 A different GamePro reviewer made similar remarks of the Super NES version, commenting that the combat system effectively did away with cheap techniques such as corner traps and simple throws, but could be daunting for many players.
 A Next Generation reviewer remarked that the Super NES version looks better than the Genesis version but suffers from the same choppy animation.
 Their review again emphasized the depth and innovation of the weapons-based combat.

 In a retrospective review of the Super NES version, AllGame offered praise for the deep countering system, but said that the complexity of the game may turn off newcomers.
 Reviewer Scott Alan Marriott said it was not easy to pick up and play like Mortal Kombat, being "designed for the hardcore fan rather than those new to the genre", and mentioned that the game's computer opponents were far too difficult for novices.
 Marriott also wrote that the game's detailed character design was distracting and that the animations were choppy, as well as faulting the game for having fewer playable characters than the Street Fighter II series.
 Despite these flaws, he recommended it as "a must-have title for the fighting game enthusiast".

-Weaponlord was not a large commercial success.
-James Goddard attributed this partly to it being released at the tail end of the 16-bit console era.
-However, at the time Weaponlord was released, the 16-bit consoles were still dominating game sales.

-Legacy

-Namco informed the developers that they would not be working on a sequel to Weaponlord.
-The game's weapon and parry mechanics were shown to Namco; Goddard and Winstead believe that the gameplay became the basis for Soul Edge/Calibur games.